pirttju/python-vr-ticket/README.md

 $ python python_vr_ticket.py <path_to_image>
 ```

 python_vr_ticket reads the input image and looks for barcodes.
-When a barcode is found, structured ticket data is printed out.
+When a barcode is succesfully found and processed, structured ticket data gets printed out.